MarshallAsch/thesis-plots/README.md

 The prebuilt docker container can be used in one of three ways:

-- interactivly using a `bash` shell
+- interactively using a `bash` shell
 - directly to run the simulation script with the desired flags
 - to run the SEM script directly to collect the results and generate the simulation plots